 C-T2M: Controllable Autoregressive Text-to-Motion Generation

-Generating realistic human motion from natural language has improved remarkably, but most state-of-the-art systems share a limitation: they produce an entire clip in one shot.
-If the user wants the character to follow a precise spatial path, or update that path mid-motion, the system has to recompute everything from scratch.
-That is too slow for interactive use, and too rigid for applications like robotics, digital twins, or game characters that need to react to a changing environment.
+Text-to-motion systems like Kimodo generate high-fidelity human motion from captions and even support spatial constraints, but they produce the entire clip in one shot.
+If the user wants to change the path mid-motion, everything is recomputed from scratch, which is too slow for interactive use and too rigid for robotics, digital twins, or game characters.

-We present C-T2M, a decoupled approach that splits the problem into two independent modules: a small trajectory controller that rolls out an XZ root path from user-specified waypoints, and a caption-driven body GPT that synthesizes natural body motion along that path.
-A deterministic recompose step then blends them.
-Because the two modules are independent, the controller can react to new constraints instantly without re-running the body generator, the body GPT stays simple and fast, and the whole pipeline runs in 413 ms per 200-frame clip: an order of magnitude faster than Kimodo, the state-of-the-art diffusion baseline, while following constraints with comparable accuracy (3.94 cm vs. 4.88 cm root error).
+We present C-T2M, a decoupled approach that splits the problem in two: a small path controller that rolls out the root XZ path (the line on the floor where the character walks, given by a handful of waypoints), and a caption-driven body GPT that synthesizes natural motion along that path.
+A deterministic recompose step blends them.
+The controller can react to new constraints instantly without re-running the body generator, and the whole pipeline runs an order of magnitude faster than Kimodo while following constraints with comparable accuracy.
+We train and evaluate on BONES-SEED, a large motion-capture corpus covering everyday and athletic actions (kicks, jumps, dances, locomotion), roughly 10× larger than the standard HumanML3D benchmark, and the same corpus Kimodo trains on, so the comparison is apples-to-apples.
+The full paper version of this writeup lives on the Report page.

 Key Capabilities of C-T2M